BearGuy/peterkins.dev/content/blog/wasm-qrscanner/index.md

 src/lib/quirc/quirc.wasm
 ```

 We'll create a `quirc` directory in a new `lib` directory located in `src`.
-It's good practice to seperate external libraries and our app logic.
+It's good practice to separate external libraries and our app logic.

 Our `quirc.js` file will be calling our `quirc.wasm` to do most of the heavy lifting of qr decoding.
 However, we'll ned a way to instantiate and call our `quirc.js` module and have it function with the rest of our existing app logic.
 The easiest way to achieve this will be running our `quirc` logic as a Javascript Worker.